Close Menu

 In the world of SaaS, renewals are a golden opportunity to ensure you’re getting the best products at the best price.
 Having access to the right benchmarking data in your SaaS system of record is key.

-“Ahead of your next renewal, you need to determine if you’re getting the right price,” said Cory.
+“Ahead of your next renewal, you need to determine if you’re getting the right price,” said Wheeler.
 “You’ve already looked at your licenses.
 Now you need to look at the price point.
 Pull in the benchmarking detail and forecast where you might be able to drive that optimization, hold your budget flat, or even potentially bring that down.”

 Plan, Manage, and Track Your SaaS Budget